docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 ```
 Threaded frames make a single story object.
 To observe this, run the following JavaScript after running
-the script in “Threaded frames” on page 44.
+the script in "Threaded frames" on page 44.
 ```
 ```
 var myDoc = app.activeDocument